eternalyze1/differentiable_creativity/README.md

-# Differentiable Creativity
+# Open-Ended Interestingness-Based Learning

+An LLM (Qwen/Qwen2.5-0.5B-Instruct) is prompted to generate question-answer pairs.
+The same LLM is also prompted to rank the interestingness of each token.
+GRPO reinforcement learning is applied on a per token basis to maximize interestingness.

+# ~~Differentiable Creativity~~ (Negative Results)

-A language model is trained on its own sharpened distribution thereby providing the test-time synaptic feedback hypothesized to be necessary for creativity.
+~~A language model is trained on its own sharpened distribution thereby providing the test-time synaptic feedback hypothesized to be necessary for creativity.~~~

 # Motivation & Creativity